alt4/docker-blrevive/README.md

 Comes with a Golang launcher script allowing control over the server's settings and status.

 **NOTE**: Requires a dual-core processor due to a BL:R warning that cannot be acknowledged on headless instances (yet).
-Also, while it seems promising, performance wasn't thoroughly evaluated yet.
 Use at your own risks!

 ## Usage